nhabbash/transport-network-analysis/README.md

 # Transportation Network Analysis
-> Analysis of Milan's public transportation network through a multi-layered graph representing different entities

-Final project for the *Data Analytics* course for the MSc in Computer Science at University of Milano-Bicocca.

-## Brief

-The project aimed to analyze the structure of the city network using multilayer graph representing the union of the different available means of transportation.
+> Analysis of the structure and resilience of a city's public transport network using an average graph representing its heterogeneous means of transportation.

 Live Dash [demo](https://transport-network-analysis.herokuapp.com/) on Heroku.